aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 Ways to teach addition and subtraction involving negative numbers
 - addition - based on accounting
 - comparison - based on accounting
+- subtraction - based on accounting by interpreting a &minus; b as: what change via addition of asset/fortune or debt, and amount, should be made to b in order to get a?
 - zero expressions: b - b = 0; -b + b = 0; b + -b = 0
 - negation operation
 - subtraction as addition with negation - one meaning